andylindebros/SwiftReduxRouter/README.md

 - `swiftreduxrouter://example.com/tab1/hello/2` will be pushed to the first tab
 - `swiftreduxrouter://example.com/tab1/hello/1` will be selected in the first tab
-- `swiftreduxrouter:///tab2/hello/2` will be pushed to the second tab
+- `swiftreduxrouter:///tab2/hello/2` will be selected in and will select the second tab.
-- `swiftreduxrouter:///tab2/hello/1` will be selected in the second tab
+- `swiftreduxrouter:///tab2/hello/1` will be pushed to the second tab
 - `swiftreduxrouter:///standalone/hello/1` will be presented in the standalone navigationController on top of the tab bar
 - `swiftreduxrouter:///standalone/hello/2` will be pushed to the presented standalone navigationController
 - `swiftreduxrouter:///hello/1` will be presented in a new navigationController on top of the tab bar